 - Pull the plastic off the tofu container (you may need to cut it with a knife) and pour the liquid out of it into the sink.
 Put the block of tofu on the cutting board, gently press it with paper towels to dry it a bit, then cut it into 12 thin slices.
 (Approach it like a math problem: Cut the block in half; then cut each half in half; then cut each quarter into 3 slices.)

-- When the oil is hot (add a crumb of tofu and see if it sizzles right away), carefully add the tofu slices in a single layer (they might splash and steam a bit— making this a good job for an adult.
+- When the oil is hot (add a crumb of tofu and see if it sizzles right away), carefully add the tofu slices in a single layer (they might splash and steam a bit.
 Fry the tofu until it's brown and crispy on the bottom, about 5 minutes.
 Use the spatula or tongs to flip each piece over and cook until the other side is brown and crispy, about 5 minutes.

 - Add the soy sauce and vinegar to the skillet and continue cooking, gently shaking the pan back and forth and turning the tofu over with the spatula or tongs, until the liquid has evaporated and the tofu is shiny and looks coated with sauce.